edespino/cloudberry-site/docs/sys-admin/backup-and-restore/perform-full-backup-and-restore.md

 The email contains summary information about the operation including options, duration, and number of objects backed up or restored.
 For information about the contents of a notification email, see Report Files.

 :::tip
-The UNIX mail utility must be running on the Cloudberry Database host and must be configured to allow the Cloudberry Database superuser (`gpadmin`) to send email.
+The UNIX mail utility must be running on the Apache Cloudberry host and must be configured to allow the Apache Cloudberry superuser (`gpadmin`) to send email.
 Also ensure that the mail program executable is locatable via the `gpadmin` user's `$PATH`.
 :::

 ### gpbackup and gprestore email file format